On This Page

 The training centre and site visits are awesome, the staff are friendly and helpful.
 Chris, our instructor is knowledgeable and he welcomes any and all questions.
 I enjoy the diversity amongst my fellow students too, we are different ages, different experiences and different reasons for being here.

-I’m working full-time at a Packhouse in Katikati where my supportive employers allow me to schedule in the 2 or 3 training days per month.
+I’m working full-time at a Packhouse in Katikati where my supportive employers allow me to schedule in the 2 training days per month.
 This has fitted in well time-wise, with the completion of the main pack season leading in to the start of the course.

 I’ve really enjoyed the course so far, and if you want to learn beekeeping, I think you should do this course.